-At The University of Law, we understand how valuable apprenticeships can be to both students and businesses.
-Apprenticeships allow students to gain experience and qualifications whilst being paid whilst companies get to train the apprentice to fit their company requirements in a really cost effective way.
+We understand how valuable apprenticeships can be to both students and businesses.
+Apprenticeships allow students to gain experience and qualifications whilst being paid, and companies can train the apprentice to fit their company requirements in a cost effective way.

-ULaw is already a trusted provider of apprenticeships to a variety of legal sector employers across the country with already several clients and we are now practising what we preach by taking on our own apprentice, Louis Simmonds.
-Louis is a Business Administration apprentice we caught up with to find out why he chose this route.
+We’re already a trusted provider of apprenticeships to a variety of legal sector employers across the country.
+To practice what we preach we took on our own apprentice, Louis Simmonds, a Business Administration apprentice.
+We caught up with him to find out why he chose this route.

-I have wanted to do an apprenticeship since finishing my A Levels in 2016 but could never find anything in the field of work I had experience with, or was interested in.
-When I saw an apprenticeship in business administration, I remembered that I had enjoyed Business Studies in college so thought I would give it a go.
+I’ve wanted to do an apprenticeship since finishing my A Levels in 2016 but could never find anything in the field of work I had experience with or was interested in.
+When I saw an apprenticeship in business administration, I remembered I had enjoyed Business Studies in college so thought I would give it a go.

 I think strong communication skills are necessary to study through an apprenticeship.
-If you are not able to communicate with your employer, or they are not able to communicate with you, it will make the job more difficult.
-You may not understand tasks that are being given to you and if you have any problems but aren’t able to communicate them, this could ultimately cause more issues..
-During an apprenticeship, there may be times where you have to work alongside others, as well as individually, and if you don’t have team working skills, you may find more issues down the line.
-Finally, I believe that time management and organisation are also important skills to hone during an apprenticeship.
-Finding the balance of dealing with the workload of your job and the workload of the apprenticeship is very important.
+If you’re not able to communicate with your employer, or they are not able to communicate with you, it will make the job more difficult.
+During an apprenticeship, there may be times when you have to work alongside others, as well as individually, and if you don’t have team working skills, you may find more issues down the line.
+Finally, I believe time management and organisation are also important skills to hone during an apprenticeship.
+Finding the balance between dealing with the workload of your job and the workload of the apprenticeship is very important.

-My first piece of advice would be to find an apprenticeship in an area of work you know, understand and enjoy.
-There is no harm in further developing skills in an area you’re already familiar with.
-I think doing an apprenticeship in an area you enjoy is beneficial because you will actually want to do well and you won’t potentially get bored a few months down the line.
-On the other hand, I also think that doing an apprenticeship in an area you’re not too familiar with can also be quite beneficial, as this will allow you to gain skills in a brand new field of work and this may open your eyes to something you didn’t think of doing in your life, and this may also be enjoyable for you further down the line.
+My first piece of advice would be to find an apprenticeship in an area of work you know, understand, and enjoy.
+There’s no harm in further developing skills in an area you’re already familiar with.
+I think doing an apprenticeship in an area you enjoy is beneficial because you will actually want to do well, and you won’t potentially get bored a few months down the line.
+On the other hand, I also think that doing an apprenticeship in an area you’re not too familiar with can also be quite beneficial.
+This will allow you to gain skills in a brand new field of work and may open your eyes to something you didn’t think of doing in your life.

-So far, my apprenticeship highlight has been having the chance to work in a completely different environment to what I am used to.
-I have never worked in an office before, so having the chance to work in an office with people who are on hand to help me whenever I need it is really enjoyable.
-The team I work with are very helpful, always patient and co-operative whenever I have any questions.
+My apprenticeship highlight has been having the chance to work in a completely different environment from what I’m used to.
+I’ve never worked in an office before, so having the chance to work in an office with people who are on hand to help me whenever I need it is enjoyable.
+The team I work with are very helpful, always patient, and cooperative whenever I have any questions.

-Dean Sarah Ramsey, of The University of Law, Birmingham, said: “Education is now a big financial commitment for many people so the fact that apprenticeships are an option for people to work and learn on the job means that we are opening up education and training to a wider and more diverse group of people.”
+Sarah Ramsey, Dean of our Birmingham campus, said: “Education is now a big financial commitment for many people.
+The fact apprenticeships are an option for people to work and learn on the job means we are opening education and training to a wider, and more diverse, group of people.”

-More information on studying for an apprenticeship with ULaw can be found on our Legal Apprenticeships webpage.
+More information on studying for an apprenticeship with us can be found on our Legal Apprenticeships webpage.